mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/install/index.md

 ## Addressing named instances

-After you’ve installed the service under a custom name or under a folder, it may be accessed from all dcos pxc CLI commands using the --name argument.
+After you’ve installed the service under a custom name or under a folder, it may be accessed from all dcos percona-pxc-mysql CLI commands using the --name argument.
 By default, the --name value defaults to the name of the package, or percona-pxc-mysql.

 For example, if you had an instance named percona-pxc-mysql-dev, the following command would invoke a pod list command against it: